Eligibility for import

 How do I register my cat or dog’s microchip in Australia?

 The department recommends that you register your cat or dog with a national microchip registry.
-It is the pet owner/importer’s responsibility to contact their local Australian council regarding animal registration, microchip registration and any other legal requirements relevant to your cat or dog.
-Your local veterinary hospital or animal shelter may be able to assist you with this information.
+It is the pet owner/importer’s responsibility to contact their local Australian council regarding animal registration, microchip registration and any other legal requirements.
+Your local veterinary hospital or animal shelter may be able to assist you.

 The department does not have any involvement with local council and national microchip registration databases.